thehydrostaticsu/PathVariance/README.md

 Three runs cannot describe a distribution.
-One path taking two of three runs looks like 67 percent stability, and the confidence interval around that is so
+One path taking two of three runs looks like 67 percent stability, and the confidence interval around that is so wide the number misleads more than it informs.
+Below the minimum run count the tool refuses to issue entropy or a verdict and says why, instead of printing a figure that reads as authoritative.

+## Repository layout